OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 ```
 platform config -fsbl-elf /tftpboot/zynq_fsbl.elf
 ```
-This covers the boot image format file in the GUI.
+This specifies the boot image format file option in the GUI.
+(I believe)
 ```
 platform config -prebuilt-data /tftpboot/
 ```
-This covers the boot components directory in the GUI.
+This specifies the boot components directory option in the GUI.

 To Do: Check if there's anything else that needs to be done at this point to cover all the options in the GUI.